jasaka-rm/casandra/README.md

 🧩 Features
-Input REIT CIK, name, ticker, and optional CSV path See ESG metrics for 1-, 5-, and 10-year horizons
-JSON summary + individual metrics displayed in real time Works entirely with Python — no extra setup needed
+Input REIT CIK, name, ticker, and optional CSV path See ESG metrics for 1-, 5-, and 10-year horizons Calculate stock-price changes based on the ESG horizons JSON summary + individual metrics displayed in real time Works entirely with Python — no extra setup needed